Sonpitts/Technical-support-challenge/README.md

 After the button is clicked, it prompts the user to;
     "Enter pending bet ID?"
 The captured bet ID is verified if it exists under wonBets array (as captured under wonBets variables).
-If the bet ID exist below notification is populated;
+If the bet ID exist below notification pops up;
     "Congratulations on your winning ! your bet is settled."
 Where the bet ID does not exist under wonBets array, the below notification pops up;
     "Follow-up initiated!
 Check back later."